catppuccin/sddm/README.md

 ## Usage

 1. Clone this repository locally
-2. Open the app's settings
+2. Rename the folder to Catppuccin (or whatever you wish)
-3. Select `import theme` and browse to where you cloned Catppuccin
+3. Move the folder to /usr/share/sddm/themes
-4. Select it
+4. Edit the file in /etc/sddm.conf and change the theme in there from whatever was before to Catppuccin (or whatever you named the folder that is in /usr/share/sddm/themes)

 ## 💝 Thanks to